FoxxPratikSau/foodiespot/README.md

 # Restaurant Booking AI Agent

 This repository contains an AI-powered restaurant booking assistant that helps users find restaurants, get recommendations, and make reservations.
-It demonstrates different implementation approaches for building AI agents with tool-use capabilities.
+It demonstrates a structured approach to building an AI agent with tool-use capabilities.

 ## Features